 McLaren Vale has a Mediterranean climate with a maritime effect.
 This means it is generally warm with a stabilising and cooling effect from the ocean.
 Most classic red grape varieties grown in McLaren Vale, such as Shiraz, Cabernet, Grenache, Merlot etc., have a modest amount of acid left at harvest.
 However, particularly in hotter vintages, the addition of some tartaric acid may be required during the winemaking process to re-balance the wine, which is the case for most wines from warm to hot regions.
 Different grape varieties also have varying metabolic pathways and respond to the climate differently which, in turn, equates to lower or higher acidity in the resulting wine.

 When grapes are first crushed, the internal structure of the berry is partly broken down, which is further disrupted with fermentation on skins in the case of red wine.
 This releases a large amount of acid into the juice and wine solution, which is too much for the solution to hold and some acid molecules will precipitate out.
 Have you ever grown a crystal at school?
 The process is the same.
 Young red wine and white juice is a saturated solution, so any change in the temperature and solubility will cause a part of the acid molecule to precipitate out of solution and form crystals.
 The slower the precipitation, the larger the crystals will grow.
 That’s why we sometimes see ‘wine diamonds’ forming on corks and in the bottle of wines stored in the cellar for many years.
+However, they are easily removed by decanting.
 This acid precipitation reduces the amount of acid in the wine.

 Another way to reduce acid is with a ‘malo-lactic fermentation’.
 In cool climate regions, the malo-lactic fermentation (or MLF) may be performed on both white and red wines to reduce and soften acid.
 In warmer climates, the MLF is generally only performed on reds.
 The MLF is also known as the secondary fermentation and is the conversion of malic acid to lactic acid by bacteria.
 Lactic is a softer, less ‘tart’ acid than malic.
 Malic acid is a relatively high energy molecule and, as such, is a food source for bacteria.
 This fermentation is performed as much for acid reduction, as it is for stability of the wine.
 In the case of white wines, it is a modern winemaking choice whether to perform MLF, as whites are almost always sterile-filtered into bottles so bacteria cannot feed on the malic acid.
 In the case of red wines, however, the wines are not filtered to such a degree (sometimes not at all) so there is a greater risk of MLF occurring in the bottle – which is not great.
 In the winery we ‘seed’ MLF, which means we add a selected strain of bacteria that can quickly and cleanly complete the fermentation before we mature the wine in-barrel.